 Changes that will incur an Exception warning:

-- If a manager publishes a change to an employees shift times with less than 10 days notice
+- If a manager publishes a change to an employees shift times with fewer than 10 days notice.

 OR detection from time punches: